 Using Audio & Video in a Session

-Once in a CodeTogether session, to connect to the A/V bridge click the Join audio/video meeting toggle in the CodeTogether view.
+To connect to the A/V bridge while in a CodeTogether Live session, click the Join audio/video meeting toggle in the CodeTogether view.
 You can also use the Join Audio toolbar actions in Eclipse and IntelliJ, and the Join Audio editor button in VS Code.

 Your connection to the bridge is managed in a browser.